 Dr. Laura Phillips, a clinical neuropsychologist at the Learning and Development Center at the Child Mind Institute in New York, agrees.
 Parents, she says, should “cut themselves some slack.
 This is not a time for us to strive for perfection.
 It is unrealistic to expect every minute of the day to be filled with enrichment or educational activity, nor should it be.
 Setting the bar too high will only lead to feelings of failure and disappointment, which are not helpful feelings at this time when you need to stay positive.”

-So, instead of implementing a complex curriculum that you don’t fully understand, or a boring one that will fray your nerves and annoy your children, pick up a book.
+So, instead of implementing a complex homeschool curriculum that you don’t fully understand, or a boring one that will fray your nerves and annoy your children, pick up a book.
 Any book.
+For kids, all books are educational.
 If it has words in it, you’re winning.

 Books for Toddlers